giabao06/dotfiles/README.md

 # installation

 - Clone this repo to home
-- Run `symlink.sh`.
-This will create a symlink for config.
+- Run `install.sh`.
+This will create a symlink for configs.